How To Write A Children’s Book In 9 Easy Steps

 - Exactly how to make a children’s book

 - How to pick the right age group for your book

 - The elements needed to make a children’s book

 Here’s a roadmap to outline the steps we’ll take to walk through how to publish a children’s book:

 While ebooks are not the largest medium used by smaller children and their parents yet, its usage has consistently grown.
 Most parents still prefer their kids to read print books, but the number of parents who prefer ebooks or who have no preference is increasing.

 Ebooks also come in handy during promotions and review requests.
 Giving away ebook review is a lot easier and more cost-effective.

 STEP 2.
 WRITE A BOOK FOR CHILDREN, NOT ADULTS

-You may be tempted to think that writing for kids is similar, if not the same, as writing for grown-ups.
+You may be tempted to think that writing a book is the same whether for kids or grown-ups.
 This couldn’t be further from the truth, as both the style and type differ greatly.

 Australian author Mem Fox sums it up perfectly: